petershift/fe2-ps-final/readme.md

 What appears to be HTML is JSX.

+JSX is a templating language that looks similar to HTML but there are a few extra things that it provides.
+You can embed any javascript inside of a JSX template by wrapping it in curly braces ({}).
+Some words are special and reserved, such as class, so there are JSX-specific properties/attributes/etc you need to use (such as className).

+In addition, React components must only return a SINGLE JSX node at its root, so it’s very common to wrap up your components into a single div.

 1. logo: {logo}: JSX
 1. App.css: injected via Webpack:`<style>`
 1. class → className: JSX